SparebankenVest/azure-key-vault-to-kubernetes/stable/azure-key-vault-env-injector/README.md

-# Azure Key Vault for Kubernetes
+# Azure Key Vault Env Injector

 **This helm chart is still in Alpha and not yet ready for public consumption**

-This chart will install a Kubernetes controller to handle `AzureKeyValuSecret` resources and a mutating admission webhook, that transparantly injects Azure Key Vault secrets into containers.
+This chart will install a Custom Resource Definition (`AzureKeyVaultEnvSecret`) and a mutating admission webhook, that together enable transparent injection of Azure Key Vault secrets to containers as environment variables.

-For more information see the main GitHub repository at [https://github.com/SparebankenVest/azure-key-vault-to-kubernetes](https://github.com/SparebankenVest/azure-key-vault-to-kubernetes).
+For more information see the main GitHub repository at https://github.com/SparebankenVest/azure-key-vault-to-kubernetes.

 ## Installing the Chart